chongor/Frogger_in_Assembly/README.md

 A simple recreation of the classic game Frogger.

-libc.asm and lc4libc.h were given to me for the assignment.
+The game code is written in c however the game runs in assembly.

-The game itself runs in assembly, but the game logic is written in c and displayed using assembly.  os.asm was mostly prewritten for me except for Traps that involved drawing pixels onto the display.
+lc4lib.h and libc.asm given for this assignment. frogger_script is used for assembling the game and loading all the game code.

-Basic skeleton of the game was given to me for the assignment, however game mechanics and logic written by myself as well.
+Most of the game code in frogger.c was written by myself, with the file and some initial code given for the assignment.
+Most of os.asm was given for the assignment and traps involving drawing pixels onto the display was done by myself.